Mungo Park (explorer): First journey

 His book Travels in the Interior Districts of Africa became a best-seller because it detailed what he observed, what he survived, and the people he encountered.
-His dispassionate — if not scientific or objective — descriptions set a standard for future travel writers to follow and gave Europeans a glimpse of Africa's humanity and complexity.
+His dispassionate — if not scientific or objective — descriptions set a standard for future travel writers and gave Europeans a glimpse of Africa's humanity and complexity.
 Park introduced them to a vast continent unexplored by Europeans.
-If the African Association was the "beginning of the age of African exploration" then Mungo Park was its first successful explorer, he set a standard for all who followed.
-After his death, European public and political interest in Africa began to increase.
+If the African Association was the "beginning of the age of African exploration" then Mungo Park, its first successful explorer, set a standard for all who followed.
+After his death, European public and political interest in Africa grew.
 Perhaps the most lasting effect of Park's travels, though, was the influence on European colonial ambitions during the 19th century.

 Mountains of Kong

-Mungo Park is credited with the original report of the Mountains of Kong - a mountain range rumoured to be located in West Africa, beginning near the source of the Niger River and spanning the majority of the African continent from east to west.
-This mountain range was published by geographer and cartographer James Rennell.

-Debate surrounding the existence of the mountain range occurred frequently, however, it was French officer and explorer Louis-Gustave Binger officially reported that the Mountains of Kong did not exist during an expedition in 1887-1888.
-It was not long after this that the Mountains of Kong were dropped from most map publications.
+Mungo Park is credited with the original report of the Mountains of Kong, a mountain range rumoured to be located in West Africa, beginning near the source of the Niger River and spanning the African continent from east to west.
+Geographer and cartographer James Rennell later published maps portraying the supposed mountain range.
+After decades of debate over range's existence, French officer and explorer Louis-Gustave Binger officially reported after his 1887-88 expedition that the Mountains of Kong did not exist.
+Though the range was thus proven mythical, maps depicting it continued to be published until the early 20th century.

-While the Mountains of Kong have been disproven, it has remained periodically on maps in until the early 20th century.